bbresearcher/Fuzzy/README.md

 - `number_of_fuzz_runs` to specify how many times to run
 - `add_results_to_db` to specify if the results should be added to the `Flask` app database 0 for `no` and 1 for `yes`

-**The example below run test number 1 for 3 runs and does not insert the results into the database**
+**The example below runs test number 1 for 3 runs and does not insert the results into the database**

 ![Fuzz run](./images/fuzzyrun.png)

 ## Installation: